Volham22/Simple_Text_Counter/README.md

 # Simple Text Counter

 Text Counter is a small program to count differents things in a brut text file.
-The program can count differents things like letters (english alphabet), numbers and each caracters in a file.
+The program can count differents things like letters (english alphabet), numbers and each characters in a file.

 ## Getting Started